Presentation of the 6th Higher Education in the World Report

 86 experts from 28 countries have contributed to a dissection of the topic and the identification of good practices that can help academic leaders and policy-makers to realize the highest purposes of education and research.

-The presentation will involve the President of GUNi and ACUP, Mr. Jaume Casals, the Secretary for Universities and Research of the Generalitat, Mr. Arcadi Navarro, the Commissioner for Education and Universities of Barcelona, Mr. Miquel Àngel Essomba, the academic director of the 6th HEIW Report, Prof. F. Xavier Grau, and the members of the Editorial Team, Prof. John Goddard and Prof. Budd Hall.
+The presentation will involve the President of GUNi and ACUP, Jaume Casals; the Secretary for Universities and Research of the Generalitat, Arcadi Navarro; the academic director of the 6th HEIW Report, F. Xavier Grau; the President of the Fundación Cultura de Paz, Federico Mayor Zaragoza; the Director General for Multilateral and European Affairs of the Government of Catalonia, Manuel Manonelles; the Secretary of the Barcelona Municipal School Council, Albert Pérez, and the members of the Editorial Team, John Goddard and Budd Hall.

 Free entrance.
 Limited places.
 Please confirm attendance filling out the registration form here.